How to Stop Wasting Time on Reddit

 Can’t I Just Block Reddit?

 Of course, there’s nothing stopping you from doing it.
-It’s something that I’ve used to great effect in the past.
+It’s possible to block subreddits and even block individual users.
+It’s just not something that I’ve used to great effect in the past.

 I put all of the sites I want to block on there and hit the Nuclear Option for 1000000 hours.